hashobject/blog.hashobject.com/resources/posts/20130718-payments-api-for-collaborative-consumption-apps.md

 But we had few very specific requirements:

-  * solution should be ideal for markeplaces
+  * solution should be ideal for marketplaces
   * it should work in Europe

-## Payments for markeplaces
+## Payments for marketplaces

 If you are trying to build online marketplace there are basically two types of customers:

   * buyers - people who buy stuff.
 You want to be able to process their payments
   * sellers - people who sell stuff.
-They should be able to get earned money out of the markeplace on their personal/business accounts
+They should be able to get earned money out of the marketplace on their personal/business accounts

-Online markeplace usually works within following steps:
+Online marketplace usually works within following steps:

   1. process payment from buyer
   2. cut procent from transaction as service fee